-In just over two weeks' time Monster Hunter: World arrives on PS4 and Xbox One, despite being delayed on PC.
-We learned last week that developer Capcom is "aiming for an autumn 2018 release"—and now the game's producer Ryozo Tsujimoto has explained why.
+Monster Hunter: World is out on consoles, but we have awhile to wait for the PC version.
+Developer Capcom is "aiming for an autumn 2018 release"—and the game's producer Ryozo Tsujimoto has explained why.

 In conversation with our sister site GamesRadar, Tsujimoto explained that Monster Hunter: World is the development team's first PC game, and that considerations tied to PC servers and matchmaking have caused the game to be pushed back.